microsoft/NubesGen/docs/gitops-quick-start.md

     ```
     </details>
 1. The script above generates two variables, `AZURE_CREDENTIALS` and `TF_STORAGE_ACCOUNT`.
 Go to your GitHub repository's settings, and create two secrets using those names and values.
-1. You can now push the NubesGen code to your repository, for example by typing `git add . && git commit - m 'Configure GitOps with NubesGen' && git push`.
+1. You can now push the NubesGen code to your repository, for example by typing `git add . && git commit -m 'Configure GitOps with NubesGen' && git push`.

 __Congratulations, you have setup GitOps with NubesGen on your project!__